Companion and Farm Animal Food Standards

 Nutritionists and food scientists must consider several factors when determining the various types and amounts of ingredients used in pet food.
 Producing pet food requires achieving the correct ingredients for the right “life-stage” of the pet.
 And Nutritional Pet Food researchers must follow Nutrient Profile protocols set by the Association of American Feed Control Officials (AAFCO).

 MD Biosciences Veterinary Health Group

 Our experienced pet nutrition researchers can assist you in your pet nutrition quest from ensuring proper protein levels are reached — most notably low-fat proteins, high-protein diets and alternative proteins, mRNA expression assays — to molecular nucleic acid testing.
-We’re here to support scientists and other experts in animal health and nutrition seek answers to specific questions.
+We’re here to support scientists and other experts in animal health/nutrition seeking answers to specific questions.

-MD Biosciences offers testing to verify the provenance of the protein sources for food products.
+MD Biosciences offers testing to verify the origin of protein sources for food products.
 We conduct species identification as a quantitative measurement of the DNA present in a sampling of raw material that can assure the product is as requested and priced.

 Microbial Nucleic Acid Testing

 We offer Microbial nucleic acid testing, which can be useful for either identification of the gut microbiome population or the individual species level.
 In addition, these assays can be used to monitor gut bacterial populations in response to diet or inclusion of probiotics in food.

 We use mRNA expression assays to monitor changes in response to therapy or diet.
 We also use the regulation mRNA expression to assess disease onset, analyze immune function and track therapeutic efficacy.
 This technology can be applied to non-invasive specimen types such as blood and urine, allowing temporal measurement of the selected genes.